Advance, North Carolina

-Advance (pronounced with the stress on the first syllable) is an unincorporated community and census-designated place (CDP) in Davie County, North Carolina, United States.
-It is seventy-five miles northeast of Charlotte.
-As of the 2010 census it had a population of 1,138.
-It is located along North Carolina Highway 801 just south of Bermuda Run.
+Advance (pronounced ad-vance) is an unincorporated community and census-designated place (CDP) in Davie County, North Carolina, United States.
+It is 75 miles northeast of Charlotte.
+The population was 1,499 at the 2020 census.
+It is located along North Carolina Highway 801, south of Bermuda Run.
 Advance is part of the Piedmont Triad region of North Carolina.

 Geography

 Advance is located in eastern Davie County.
-The Yadkin River forms the eastern edge of the CDP and is the Davidson County line.
+The Yadkin River forms the eastern edge of the CDP and forms the western border of Davidson County.
 According to the U.S. Census Bureau, the CDP has a total area of 18.7 sqkm, of which 18.5 sqkm is land and 0.2 sqkm, or 0.95%, is water.
 Neighboring communities and municipalities include Bermuda Run, 4 mi to the north, and Mocksville, the Davie County seat, 11 mi to the west.
-The largest neighboring city is Winston-Salem, NC.
+The largest neighboring city is Winston-Salem.

-Advance is home to Shady Grove Elementary School and William Ellis Middle School.

 Demographics

 2020 census

 As of the 2020 United States census, there were 1,499 people, 469 households, and 320 families residing in the CDP.